natespencer28/M365-Tenant-Documentation/README.md

 ### 🔹 Session Timeout
 - Configured **idle session timeout** to **45 minutes** to reduce exposure from inactive sessions.
+- (Will configure other Conditional Access policies for sign-in frequency and persistant browswer sessions in other documentation...)

 ### 🔹 Licensing
 - Established a **Group-Based Licensing Policy**: